TIA Travel Insurance

 - Double vision or temporary loss of vision

-Around one third of people who have suffered from TIA will have a stroke at some point in the future, so many people regard a TIA as an early warning sign.
+Around one-third of people who have suffered from a TIA will have a stroke, so many people regard a TIA as an early warning sign.